Planning

 Planning applications can be viewed via the Cherwell District Council Planning Register or by visiting Cherwell District Council Offices in Bodicote, Banbury.

 The Planning Portal is provided by The Department for Communities and Local Government (DCLG) and provides a wealth of information on planning and building regulations.
 If you are intending to make changes to your property, whether it be to build an extension, erect a garden shed, demolish a building or fit solar panels on your roof, all the information you need is on this portal.
 There is an interactive guide which allows you to see what the planning requirements are, if any, for your project.
-To get to the portal just click the logo to the right.

-Applications for Planning Permission:
+Applications for Planning Permission

 Planning permission can only be granted by the planning department of Cherwell District Council and all planning applications must be submitted to them.